Your pet's home away from home.ON THIS PAGE:

 For the health and safety of all the boarders staying in our facility and of our staff, we require that pets be up-to-date on their vaccinations and parasite prevention.
 These include:

 - Canine Distemper

 - Intestinal parasite screening (within the past 6 months)

 - Flea & tick prevention

-If your dog is due for any of these treatments, it is best to have him treated at least two weeks before bringing him for boarding.
+If your dog is due for any of these treatments, it is best to have them treated at least two weeks before bringing them for boarding.
 It takes approximately two weeks for the body to develop immunity from the vaccines so that they will be maximally effective in protecting your pet while boarding.

 Please provide written proof of your dog’s most recent vaccinations (or a signed waiver from your veterinarian stating that a specific vaccination is not recommended for your pet for a medical reason).
 If you are a client of Northeast Animal Hospital, and your pet receives vaccinations from us, we will already have this information in our system.

 If your dog is not up-to-date on any of the requirements listed above, we will provide you with these services at their regular cost.
 Thank you in advance for your understanding!